 The purpose of these articles is to give new modders a general overview on building a custom rig with water cooling loop.
 I am in no way an expert so please treat my articles as a personal exploration of custom modding.
 I will walk you through my journey of creating my first water cooling setup and show you the steps and issues I came across to hopefully help you on your PC water cooling setup.

 I have been meaning to put together a custom loop rig for a while now and this year I set a personal goal to put together a show rig I can show off.
 Just like every project it all begins with the design.
 It took me a while to pick a right case because I wanted to have maximum visibility in to the case and not something that would conceal all of my work.
 Thermaltake Core cases really looked appealing to me so I have picked up a Thermaltake Core P1 (Thermaltake Core P1 – (Amazon).
 The Core P1 is an open frame case that is designed to make your mod and water cooling setup stand out from every angle.

 Review Sample Provided by: Alphacool

-Product Name: Water-cooling Equipment
+Product Name/Link to Website: Water-cooling Equipment

 Product was given in exchange for work done to produce this review.